leikind/cryppo_ex/README.md

 * RSA signatures
 * Command line interface like for Cryppo.js
 * Add functions which list (1) available encryption strategies (2) available key derivation strategies
-* check the compatibility with yaml with binaries from ruby, there can be a problem with the tag
-* behaviour for key derivation strategies just like for encryption strategies
 * proper readme
 * Maybe: implement Cryppo.encrypt/2 which would also generate the key like in the typescript port